 New to several four year colleges is the early childhood endorsement unified.
 People with this endorsement may teach infants, toddlers, and children from birth through grade 3 including those with disabilities.
 This endorsement requires a minimum of 45 semester hours of courses that include early childhood education and special education including curriculum and methodology appropriate for primary grades.

-Graduate programs in early childhood are currently available through the three campuses of the University of Nebraska (Lincoln, Omaha, and Kearney), Wayne State College, Peru State College, Chadron State College, Concordia University and Doane College.
+Graduate programs in early childhood are currently available through the three campuses of the University of Nebraska (Lincoln, Omaha, and Kearney), Wayne State College, Peru State College, Chadron State College, Concordia University and Doane University.

 The Early Childhood Special Education Endorsement is offered by several four year colleges.
 The endorsement requires 27 graduate semester hours related to Early Childhood Education and Special Education and 100 clock hours of related field experiences.
-Persons with this endorsement may teach, coordinate or serve as a consultant to programs for infants, toddlers, preprimary and primary aged children who have a range of disabilities, and services to families and other personnel with responsibilities for their care and education.
+Persons with this endorsement may teach, coordinate or serve as a consultant to programs for infants, toddlers, pre primary and primary aged children who have a range of disabilities, and services to families and other personnel with responsibilities for their care and education.